tjbriza/QuantaPC/src/hooks/readme.md

 ////

 SupabaseCart: fetches cart items for the currently logged-in user using a Supabase RPC (postgres) function

-can: get all items in a user’s cart
+can: get all items in a user’s

+returns:

-returns: cartItems (array of items) to be added: addToCart, updateQuantity, removeFromCart, and maybe separate cart calculation (probably going to be server side)
+    cartItems (array of items)

+to be added: addToCart, updateQuantity, removeFromCart, and maybe separate cart calculation (probably going to be server side)

 example: